I still remember the exact moment it clicked.

 - Statistical significance: 95% confidence

-Phase 2: Element Testing
+Phase 2: Element Testing—The Pixel-by-Pixel Hunt

 - Hook (0-3 sec): Opening visual, text overlay, sound